PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 12:38:05
+Last updated: 2024-04-02 12:40:08
-Random Quote: True knowledge exists in knowing that you know nothing. - Isocrates
+Random Quote: Compassion and happiness are not a sign of weakness but a sign of strength. - Dalai Lama